Distribution Center Cleaning Services:

 Direct Answer

 Distribution center cleaning is primarily a floor safety and throughput protection problem.
 The soil types (forklift residue, hydraulic fluid, shrink wrap particulate, dust) require industrial degreasers and auto-scrubbers with sufficient weight to actually cut through compacted soil.
 The schedule has to be designed around forklift traffic patterns and shift changes, not around when it is convenient to clean.
-And the compliance documentation has to satisfy OSHA standards without requiring an operational shutdown to generate it.
+Compliance documentation has to satisfy OSHA standards without requiring an operational shutdown to generate it.
+And in large facilities, a dedicated 5 to 15 FTE on-site crew is the only model that provides the consistency the operation demands.

 Scrub head pressure required by industrial auto-scrubbers to cut through compacted distribution center soil.
 Commercial office scrubbers operate at 15 to 25 PSI.